 His name was Lucas.

-He had no house, no father anyone spoke of, and no mother anymore.
+He had no father anyone talked about, no mother anymore, and no place in the city that could honestly be called his.
 He had learned to wash at a cracked public faucet near the square, to drink carefully so none spilled, and to move through crowds without expecting kindness.
-But for reasons he could not have explained, he had not yet become bitter.
+But for reasons he could not have explained, bitterness had not yet reached him.

 Across the city, William Harrison stood in a bathroom larger than most apartments and watched himself in the mirror with the tired contempt of a man who no longer believed success meant anything.

-At forty-four, William had everything people were taught to envy: a fortune, a name on buildings, a driver waiting downstairs, a house on the Upper East Side that made magazine editors sigh.
+At forty-four, William had everything people were taught to envy: a fortune, a name on buildings, a driver waiting downstairs, and an Upper East Side townhouse that made interior designers sigh and guests lower their voices.

 What he did not have was peace.

-Three years earlier, on a rain-slick road outside Westchester, he had taken a business call while driving.
-He looked down for two seconds too long.
+Three years earlier, on a rain-slick road outside Westchester, he had looked down at a business call for two seconds too long.

 Two seconds.